The Bankrate promise

 - Frequent Amazon shoppers can enjoy sales exclusive to Prime members.

 - Plan your shopping in advance and consider paying with a rewards credit card that can earn you heightened rewards on Amazon or general online shopping purchases.

-For anyone who loves a great deal, it’s never too early to start planning for one of the biggest online shopping events of the year: Amazon Prime Day.
+For anyone who loves a great deal, Amazon Prime Day is one of the biggest online shopping events of the year.

-Amazon hasn’t officially announced the date of this year’s Prime Day yet, but it usually falls around mid-July and only lasts up to 36 hours.
-Knowing what you’re looking for in advance and planning your spending carefully can ensure you get the best deals on those items throughout the day without much hassle.
+Amazon Prime Day will run for two full days, from July 11 through July 12, 2023.
+Knowing what you’re looking for in advance and planning your spending carefully can help you get the best deals on those items throughout the event without much hassle.

-Here’s everything we know about Prime Day 2019 so far and a few tips for making the most of the sale:
+Here’s everything you should know about Prime Day 2023, including a few tips for making the most of the sale.

 What is Prime Day?

-Prime Day began in 2015 to celebrate Amazon’s 20th anniversary, but it has continued and expanded each year since; a trend that experts expect will continue this year.
+Prime Day began in 2015 to celebrate Amazon’s 20th anniversary but has continued and expanded each year since — a trend that experts expect will continue this year.

-Since Prime Day is exclusive to Prime members, you must have a Prime membership before to take advantage of sale prices.
-Memberships cost $12.99 monthly or $119 if paid annually.
-Students can get a six month free trial of Prime, followed by a discounted Prime Student membership for just $6.49 per month.
-If you don’t yet have a membership, Amazon offers a 30 day free trial period.
+Since both Prime Day sales are exclusive to Prime members, you must have a Prime membership in order to take advantage of sale prices.
+Amazon Prime memberships cost $14.99 monthly or $139 if paid annually.
+Students can get a free, six-month trial of Prime, followed by a discounted Prime Student membership for just $7.49 per month or $69 per year.
+If you don’t yet have a membership, Amazon offers a free, 30-day trial period.